-Real estate transactions, such as buying a house, are governed by state contract law and a variety of federal laws, such as the Federal Fair Housing Act.
+Real estate transactions, such as buying a house, are governed by state contract law, as well as a variety of federal laws, including the Federal Fair Housing Act.

-A mortgage involves the transfer of an interest in land as security for a loan or other obligation.
+A mortgage involves the transfer of a security interest in land as collateral for a loan or other obligation.
 Mortgages are mainly governed by state statutory and common law.

-Landlord–tenant law governs the rental of commercial and residential property and is composed primarily of state statutory and common law.
+Landlord–tenant law governs of all parties related to the rental of commercial and residential property and is composed primarily of state statutory and common law.

-Zoning and land use laws regulate how land is developed and used, including divisions into areas for specific uses such as commercial, residential or industrial.
+Zoning and land use laws regulate how land may be developed and used, typically establishing different zones for different types of use, such as commercial, residential or industrial.

 Contracts setting forth the duties and responsibilities of both parties in the construction of a residential or commercial structure address unique issues for everyone involved.